 CSV stands for “Comma Separated Values”, and is a standard file format offered by most financial institutions.
 You can use a CSV file to add data to GoDaddy Bookkeeping that didn’t come in automatically: older data not included in an automatic upload, data from a bank that is not on our list, or data from a source we don't currently partner with directly.
 Once you’ve downloaded the file ending in .csv, you’ll want to open it in a spreadsheet program such as Excel™ or OpenOffice™.

-CSV files need to be formatted in a specific way to ensure they'll upload successfully into GoDaddy Bookkeeping.
+CSV files need to be formatted specifically to ensure they'll upload successfully to GoDaddy Bookkeeping.